robertg55/r6-stats/README.md

 #### Step 1: Sorting the Logs

-Logs are split into smaller chunks and sorted by player_id.
+For every date of the last 7 days, logs are split into smaller sorted chunks by player_id.
+They are sorted in a folder named chunks-player-{date}, if the folder is kept between dates, it is reused and not re-chunked.

-#### Step 2: Batch Processing
+#### Step 2: Merge chunks + sorting

-Once sorted, logs are processed in batches, The statistic for every player_id is computed and is stored to disk in a individual file inside folder called player_top10_{date}
+All sorted chunks files are merged into one temporary folder.
+Then they are sorted and merged with heapq merge that uses functionality similar to merge sort to avoid storing all the data in memory during sorting.

-#### Step 3: Combining Previous Days Data
+#### Step 3: Batch Processing

-Player data for the given amount of days is combined into a temporary folder with added date to avoid overwriting duplicate player data.
+The sorted by player_id log file that was generated is read in batches of approximate 100000 lines (spit batches always contains all log for players inside) and are assigned to a multiprocessor workers that find the top 10 matches for every player and writes their output to a temporary text file for every batch.

-#### Step 4: Combining Results
+#### Step 4: Combining Text Files from Different Batches

-Duplicate player data file is recomputed for top 10 and merged into a single file.
-Merged Outputs are stored in a separate folder where every player has a single file.
-A script then merges all files together into a single file player_top10_{date}.txt for the final results.
+All the text file that were generated from the different batches are merged into a single one to get the final output.

 ## How to Run the Solutions